sakellaro/online-bookstore/README.md

 B) From command line go to "client" folder and write the command "npm install".

-C) Then inside "client" folder again, press write the command "npm start".
+C) Then inside "client" folder again, write the command "npm start".